 We're obliged to carry out improvements to the structure of your property such as painting, guttering, fascias, soffits and roofing work.
 We call this work our Planned Works Programme and endeavour to let you know about this work during the initial stages of planning, so that you're aware of our intentions.

-We will also provide an estimate of the cost of the work and will allow 30 days for written comments.
-We will respond to these within 21 days and prior to contracting the work.
+We'll also provide an estimate of the cost of the work and will give you 30 days to provide a written reply to our plans.
+We'll respond to your comments within 21 days.

-Depending on when the work is carried out and the type of lease you hold, the work will normally be recharged within your next service charge invoice which is issued in September each year.
+Under the terms of your lease, you might have to pay towards the cost of this work.
+Depending on when the work is carried out and the type of lease you have, the cost will normally be added to your next service charge invoice, issued in September each year.

-We would like to reassure you that Cross Keys Homes will do all that we can to arrange a payment plan to help spread the cost of this work over a longer period.
-For further details regarding this option please call: 01733 386483.
+To make things more affordable, we can arrange a payment plan for you.
+This will spread the cost of this work over a longer period.
+For more information about this, call: 01733 385000.

-We must also consult you on long-term agreements or contracts longer than 12 months, which we intend to enter into and will cost you more than £100 a year.
+We must also consult you on any long-term agreements or contracts that could last longer than 12 months, which will cost you more than £100 a year.

 Examples of long-term agreements are:

-We will write to you individually.
-If you are a member of a recognised residents’ association, we will also consult with you through your association.
-The consultation process varies slightly according to the type of work that we propose to do.
+If you're a member of a recognised residents’ association, we'll also consult with you through the association.
+The consultation process varies slightly according to the type of work that we're proposing to do.

-The Leasehold Valuation Tribunal (LVT) can allow work to go ahead without us consulting you, if they think it is reasonable not to follow the usual procedures.
-This may apply in cases of very urgent work needed to protect health and safety, or for specialised work where it is difficult to get more than one estimate.
+If the work is urgent, we might be able to go ahead without consulting you.
+The Leasehold Valuation Tribunal (LVT) can allow work to go ahead if they think it's reasonable not to follow the usual procedures.
+This can happen if a repair is needed quickly to protect health and safety, or for specialised work where it's difficult to get more than one estimate.